 Either option will function the same.
 It’s all about which look you like best.

-Never fear!
-Blinds.com’s expert designers are standing by, and would love to help you create the window look of your dreams.
+If you need help deciding, Blinds.com’s expert designers are standing by and would love to help you create the window look of your dreams.
 You can reach them by phone (800-505-1905), email or live chat.